brandonhenness/SBCTC.InventoryUpdater/README.md

 ## Usage

 1. Place the `SBCTC.InventoryUpdater.ps1` script and `config.json` file in the same directory.
+2. You have two options to run the script:

+### Option 1: Using PowerShell

-2. Open PowerShell and navigate to the script directory.
+1. Open PowerShell and navigate to the script directory.
-3. Run the script:
+2. Run the script:
     ```powershell
     ./SBCTC.InventoryUpdater.ps1
     ```
-4. A file dialog will prompt you to select the CSV file containing the inventory data.
+3. A file dialog will prompt you to select the CSV file containing the inventory data.

--or-
+### Option 2: Using the Right-Click Menu

+If you have the right-click menu option installed for PowerShell 7:

+1. Right-click the `SBCTC.InventoryUpdater.ps1` script.
-If you have the right-click menu option installed for PowerShell 7, you can simply right-click the `SBCTC.InventoryUpdater.ps1` script and select **Run with PowerShell 7**.
-This will execute the script and prompt you to select the CSV file containing the inventory data.
+2. Select **Run with PowerShell 7**.
+3. A file dialog will prompt you to select the CSV file containing the inventory data.

 ## Logging